3 Ways to Remove Specific Characters in Excel

 You will see a window with this message.

-You can see that now there are no special characters in the cell range.
+Now, you can see that now there are no special characters in the cell range in the image.

 Shortcut Key: Press CTRL+H to open the Find and Replace dialog box.